HONORING A LEGACY

 Carol’s Vineyard is a thirty-four acre parcel located in north St. Helena in the Napa Valley, bounded on the east by the Napa River and on the north by Pratt Avenue.
 Sauvignon Blanc represents 10.88 acres of Carol’s Vineyard and is planted in the eastern portion of the vineyard adjacent to the Napa River, where outstanding Sauvignon Blanc has been grown.
 The soils are very loamy and well-drained, with a fair amount of gravel.
 The Clone 1 Sauvignon Blanc is grown on a quadrilateral cordon trellis to control vine vigor, with a single leaf layer in the south-exposed fruit zone for only dappled sun exposure to the grape clusters.
 This preserves some of the natural herbaceous fruit character in this delicious Sauvignon Blanc.

-||Carol’s Vineyard, Napa Valley AVA
+||Carol’s Vineyard, St. Helena AVA